sndrtj/fastqube/README.md

 Instead, fastqube is a simple direct binary representation of a given fastq file.
 As such, each read consists of three fields:

-1. A read ID in ASCII.
+1. A read ID in UTF-8.
 2. The sequence encoded in 3-bit encoding (ACTGN, other IUPAC codes not supported)
 3. The quality string encoded in 6-bit encoding.
 Only sanger-encoded qualities